A Juvenile Crime Charge Is a Very Serious Matter

 The best way to stop a conviction from ruining your child’s life is to prevent it from happening in the first place.
 When you hire B.R.
 HICKS, P.C. to handle your child’s case, you’ll be working with a juvenile defense attorney who will fight aggressively for your child’s rights and future every step of the way.
 Mr. Hicks is a former state prosecutor and police officer who knows how the law can treat juveniles unfairly and needlessly compromise future opportunities.
 Call his Fairfax County office to speak with a highly respected juvenile crimes lawyer about your child’s case and what legal options you may have.

 Other Possible Consequences of a Juvenile Crimes Conviction

 There are other ways that a juvenile criminal conviction can adversely affect minors.
 For example, college applications now often require that applicants disclose any past criminal charges, even if no conviction occurred.
-Juveniles who are over the age of 14 and commit felonies are not allowed to possess firearms, and can be charged with the crime of possession of a firearm by a convicted felon, which is itself a felony, if ever found with one.
+Juveniles who are over the age of 14 and commit felonies are not allowed to possess firearms and can be charged with the crime of possession of a firearm by a convicted felon, which is itself a felony if ever found with one.
 Also, juvenile criminal charges and convictions can result in a minor’s license being suspended, and minors who do not yet have driver’s licenses may be prohibited by law from obtaining one.
 Don’t let a youthful indiscretion or mistake ruin your child’s future educational and employment opportunities.
-Schedule a consultation with an experienced Fairfax County and Northern Virginia juvenile crimes lawyer today about your child’s situation.